beckjake/pyssh/README.md

     - Some message packing/unpacking code
     - Hashing
     - Compressing
+    - Asymmetric crypto
+    - Symmetric crypto
     - 99%+ test coverage

 What doesn't work in order of likelihood to get fixed:
 ------------------------------------------------------
-    - Asymetric crypto
-    - Symmetric crypto
     - Kex
     - The rest of the protocol
     - Security